This chapter provides these topics about the IE 3000 switch software:

 •Where to Go Next

-In this document, IP refers to IP Version 4 (IPv4).
+In this document, IP refers to IP Version 4 (IPv4) unless there is a specific reference to IP Version 6 (IPv6).

 Some features described in this chapter are available only on the cryptographic (supports encryption) version of the software.
 You must obtain authorization to use this feature and to download the cryptographic version of the software from Cisco.com.
 For more information, see the release notes for this release.